 And then they went and promoted you.

-Now as the manager of other recruiters, you confirm what you probably suspected all along – recruiters are a wacky bunch to manage.
-It’s a high-energy, high-pressure position, and it can chew you up if you let it get on top of you.
-There are a few common characteristics that seem to run in the DNA of successful recruiters, but like salespeople there are 100 different combinations of skill sets and personality traits that can result in a high-powered staffing machine.
-It’s actually one of the things I’ve come to love over the years ~ when building a world-class recruiting team, you can’t limit yourself to a cookie cutter approach.
-And you have to be prepared to manage a few of the more challenging types that come along.
+Now as the manager of other recruiters, you confirm what you probably suspected all along – recruiters are a delicate group to manage.
+It’s a high-energy, high-pressure position, and it can chew you up if you let it get on top of you; there are way too many stories about recruiters finally having an at-work meltdown after one too many attacks from a hiring manager.
+And while there are a few common characteristics that seem to run in the DNA of successful recruiters, like salespeople there are 100 different combinations of skills that may fit the client, the company, or the desk.
+That’s why you can’t limit yourself to a cookie-cutter profile when building a world-class recruiting team.
+As a result, you have to be prepared to manage a few of the more challenging types that come along.
 For instance:

 - The Maverick – Always living on the edge between innovative and insubordinate, this recruiter is constantly on the lookout for a new way of accomplishing things.
 This creates some great new ideas, but can also result in a blindside when you realize after the fact that policies & procedures have been ignored, skipped, or disregarded.
 If you find yourself stretched and unable to spend much time in overseeing the Maverick, at some point you’ll be blindsided.
 Management Tip: Assign creative projects to this person; akin to giving a puppy something to chew on besides your shoes, you must keep the Maverick occupied with something tasty.